Kyiv Says Eastern Front deteriorated As Russia Claims Village - UrduPoint

 Russia's defence ministry announced its troops had "liberated" the village of Pervomaiske in the Donetsk region, about 11 km (7 miles) west of the largely destroyed town of Avdiivka, captured by Russia in the middle of February.

-Ukraine has not confirmed this.
+Ukraine has not confirmed the loss.
 Its army said Friday that it had repelled attacks on the village.

-Syrsky spoke of "a significant intensification of the enemy's offensive after the presidential elections in Russia" last month.
+On his Telegram channel, Syrsky wrote of "a significant intensification of the enemy's offensive after the presidential elections in Russia" last month.

 The commander-in-chief added decisions were being taken "to strengthen the most problematic defence areas with electronic warfare and air defence".